LaDirth/ladirth.github.io/content/about/index.md

     weight: 2
 ---

 Hello!
-Welcome to Hammers and Hives, a website about a beekeeper in the Lake Norman, North Carolina, USA area trying to figure out this beekeeping thing.
+Welcome to Hammers and Hives, a website about a beekeeper in the Lake Norman area of North Carolina, USA area trying to figure out this beekeeping thing.